online-go/gtp2ogs/README.md

 # Options

-The following options are placed in the above ```<arguments>``` section.
+The following options are placed in the above ```<gtp2ogsarguments>``` section.
 Put a space in between options when there are more than one.
 Also put a space in between the option and the parameter like:

   ```--startupbuffer 2 --boardsize 13,19 --ban UserX,playerY ```